shank318/FT/README.md

 ### How it works:-

 1. The app will fetch the github repos of logged in user and cache the data in Realm database.
-2. Search is provided for searching reops.
+2. Search is provided for searching public repositories.

 ### Key Points:-